jdpoveda/Sandbox-android-app/README.md

 // ****Navigation - Implement Navigation component (Jetpack Navigation)

+// ****NavigationWithLiveData - Implement Navigation between Fragments using LiveData.
+This is helpful when you want to launch fragments after performing some tasks like network calls or database operations (Jetpack Navigation, LiveData)

 // ****SafeArgs - Pass data between Fragments (part of Jetpack Navigation)

 // ****LifeCycle - Use the Jetpack's LifeCycle lib to observe changes in the lifecycle of an Activity/Fragment  (Jetpack LifeCycles)